apache/spark/docs/security.md

 which will be used for all the supported communication protocols unless they are overwritten by protocol-specific settings.
 This way the user can easily provide the common settings for all the protocols without disabling the ability to configure each one individually.
-The following table describes the the SSL configuration namespaces:
+The following table describes the SSL configuration namespaces:

 <table class="table">
   <tr>